Sipho1992/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adding execute permission to owner and group owner and other users 8-Seting execute permission to a file, no owner, no group owner permission, but user permission allowed 9-Setting the mode of a file
+10-Setting the mode of a file to mirror that of another file